TitleCardMaker/TitleCardMaker/docs/user_guide/logs.md

     To easily add a given ID as a filter, simply click on the ID in the log table.
 This will add the ID to your current filters.

-Some messages do not have an ID.
+Some messages do not have an ID - to filter these out, include a ++!++ in the filter dialog.

 #### Date Range